Rudd-O/qubes-vpn/README.md

 ## Setup

-### Setup your VPN VM
+### Create your VPN VM

+Use the Qubes Manager to create a new ProxyVM, which will serve as the VPN VM (we'll refer to it as the VPN VM from this point on).
-Use the Qubes Manager to create a ProxyVM.
-Attach it to your system's ProxyVM, so you can restrict the traffic that the VPN VM itself generates.
+Select your system's ProxyVM as the NetVM of the VPN VM, so you can control the traffic that the VPN VM generates.

+(Note: you could also attach the VPN VM directly to your system's NetVM, which will work, but you won't be able to firewall the VPN VM as instructed by the next section.
+Your call.)

+### Firewall your VPN VM

 Open the *Firewall rules* tab of your new ProxyVM's preferences page.